xucao-42/bilateral_normal_integration/README.md

 pip install -r requirements.txt
  ```

-If you want to use the CuPy version on GPU, following [the official guide](https://docs.cupy.dev/en/stable/install.html) to install CuPy.
+If you want to use the CuPy version on GPU, follow [the official guide](https://docs.cupy.dev/en/stable/install.html) to install CuPy.
+Cuda 11.3 and cupy-cuda11x are recommended according to [this issue](https://github.com/hoshino042/bilateral_normal_integration/issues/1).

 ## Reproduce our results
 The `data` folder contains all surfaces we used in the paper.